Variance of finite difference methods for reaction networks with non-Lipschitz rate functions: Introduction

 The two most commonly used couplings for parametric sensitivity analysis of reaction networks are the \textit{common reaction path coupling} \cite{Khammash2010} and \textit{coupled finite difference} (CFD)\cite{AndCFD2012}, also termed the \textit{split coupling}, both of which rely on the random time change representation of Kurtz \cite{Kurtz80}.
 In more recent work, the \textit{stacked coupling} was introduced \cite{anderson2018low}.
 This coupling is similar to the CFD coupling, but utilizes thinning and is more amenable to models with time dependent rate parameters.
 A construction similar to the stacked coupling, and which was developed independently and simultaneously, can be found in \cite{thanh2017efficient}.

 Unfortunately, analytical results related to these couplings are sparse.
 In \cite{AndCFD2012}, it was shown that $\Var\left(f(X^{\theta+\varepsilon} (t))- f(X^{\theta} (t))\right)$ is $O(\varepsilon)$ if the CFD coupling is used and if the intensity functions of the model are globally Lipschitz in both the state variable and the parameter $\theta$.
 However, these assumptions are satisfied only if the model stays inside a bounded set (for example, if a conservation relation exists for all species). \textit{Therefore, these assumptions exclude most models found in the literature}.
+Similar analytic results related to the stability and convergence of coupled processes were given in section 4 of Engblom's 2014 paper \cite{Engblom2014}.

 Our main analytical result, Theorem \ref{mainthm1}, extends the main result from \cite{AndCFD2012} to a much broader class of models, including all binary networks, which constitutes the vast majority of models utilized in the literature.
 Specifically, Theorem \ref{mainthm1} guarantees that for any model satisfying Assumption \ref{assumpMain}, which are mild regularity conditions satisfied by nearly all models found in the literature, $\E\left[\|X^{\theta+\varepsilon} (t) - X^{\theta} (t)\|_1^p\right] = O(\varepsilon)$, for any $p \ge 1$.
+In particular, the main growth condition we assume a model satisfies is that any reaction that increases the net total number of molecules has a rate function that grows linearly.
+We note that this condition was also considered in \cite{Engblom2014, GBK2014, gupta2013unbiased, Rathinam2013}.

+Finally, we note that finite differences is not the only method for estimating the derivatives in \eqref{eq:7696700}.
+In particular, it is often possible to move the derivative inside the expectation and perform a change of measure.
+This leads to a Girsanov transformation method \cite{Plyasunov2007,Khammash2010}.
+However, in the present setting of reaction networks this method typically has a very large variance, and so is not often utilized.
+Further, it is sometimes possible to switch the order of differentiation and expectation in \eqref{eq:7696700} directly, and this leads to pathwise differentiation methods \cite{Glasserman1990}.
+However, this method of differentiation is generally not applicable in the present setting since there are commonly ``interruptions'' in the reactions \cite{AW2015}.
+However, see \cite{AW2015} for a hybrid pathwise differentiation method that is applicable to the vast majority of models in the literature.

 The remainder of the paper is organized as follows.
 In section \ref{preliminaries}, we will provide required terminology, the formal mathematical model, and the assumptions on the model we require for our main theorem to hold.
 In section \ref{mainresult}, we state and prove our main result, Theorem \ref{mainthm1}.